> Joseph Taylor > Songs > Sprig o’ Thyme

 Sara Cleveland of Brant Lake, New York, sang The Maiden’s Lament to Sandy Paton in 1965.
 This recording was included in 1968 on her Folk-Legacy album Ballads & Songs of the Upper Hudson Valley.

-A home demo of 1966 by Sandy Denny—where she just sang the first verse of Let No Man Steal Your Thyme—was included on the cassette Together Again - The Attic Tracks Vol. 4.
+A home demo of 1966 by Sandy Denny—where she just sang the first verse of Let No Man Steal Your Thyme—was included in 1994 on her and Trevor Lucas’ cassette Together Again - The Attic Tracks Vol. 4, in 2010 on the Sandy Denny Box Set, and in 2022 on her LP Early Home Recordings.

 Jacqui McShee sang Let No Man Steal Your Thyme in 1968 as the opening track of Pentangle’s first album, The Pentangle.
-This track was included on a lot of anthologies, the best of them being Electric Muse: The Story of Folk into Rock, issued in 1975.
+This track was included on a lot of anthologies, the best of them being the 1975 Electric Muse: The Story of Folk Into Rock and the 2002 The Acoustic Folk Box.
 Karl Dallas noted in the accompanying booklet:

 The first song Cecil Sharp ever collected, from a gardener called John England (!), was a variant of this song, in which flower symbolism is used in a manner reminiscent of Ophelia’s mad speeches in Hamlet.
 (Shakespeare probably knew the song, since it is a good deal older than Sharp; it was first noted in 1689).